Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## sneakToEditSign

-When enabled，Players can sneak and right-click on a sign to edit it, In `Minecraft >= 1.20`, the behavior is such that players must sneak in order to edit a sign.
+When enabled，Players can sneak with empty hands to edit already placed signs by using the interact key, In `Minecraft >= 1.20`, the behavior is such that players must sneak in order to edit a sign.

 - Type: `boolean`